UlieS/iota.link/README.md

 verified by reviewing the source code on the website and in this repository.

-> This service does not collect or send your information anywhere, as can be verified by reviewing its source code.
+> This service does not collect or send your information anywhere, as can be verified by reviewing its source code above.

 A service like this _could_ also be malicious, silently altering the receive address to one belonging to the malicious actor.
 The unsuspecting recipient of the link would probably not even notice.
-This is why it is important to be cautious of 3rd party services like this, and only trust ones with a good track record and a source code that you can easily check.
+This is why it is important to be cautious of 3rd party services, and only trust ones with a good track record and a [source code](assets/code.js) that you can easily check.

-> This service is not malicious, as can be verified by reviewing its source code.
+> This service is not malicious, as can be verified by reviewing its source code above.

 To protect against man-in-the-middle attacks, HTTPS is used and enforced (using Let's Encrypt).
 As long as you share the resulting link as it is